Skip to content

 • Below 14: Critical gaps—technology investment likely to fail without remediation

-In our experience, organizations that score below 21 should invest in foundational improvements before pursuing major technology initiatives.
+📊 Key Stat: In our experience, organizations that score below 21 should invest in foundational improvements before pursuing major technology initiatives.
 We've seen too many implementations struggle not because of the technology, but because the organization wasn't ready.

-Define Your Technology Vision
+How Do You Define Your Technology Vision?

 Answer these questions before engaging vendors: